-Based on these terms, the Company has determined that the 2013 Warrants, the 2014 Warrants, and the 2015 Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as a derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
-The fair value of the Warrants was estimated to be \$10.5 million and \$3.1 million as of December 31, 2015 and December 31, 2014, respectively.
-The increase in the estimated fair value of the Warrants represents an unrealized loss which has been recorded as a loss from the change in fair value of derivative warrant liability in the consolidated statements of operations.
+Based on these terms, the Company has determined that the 2013 Warrants, the 2014 Warrants, the 2015 Warrants and the 2016 Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as a derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
+The fair value of the Warrants was estimated to be

+\$2.7 million and \$10.5 million as of December 31, 2016 and December 31, 2015, respectively.
+The decrease in the estimated fair value of the Warrants represents an unrealized (gain)/loss which has been recorded as a loss from the change in fair value of derivative warrant liability in the consolidated statements of operations.

-During the twelve months ended December 31, 2015, Common Stock was issued as a result of exercise of Warrants as described below:
+During the twelve months ended December 31, 2016, Common Stock was issued as a result of exercise of Warrants as described below: